uktrade/platform-tools/README.md

 #### Merging to main

-- Merging to `main` will trigger a CodeBuild project called `platform-tools-test` in the _platform-tools_ AWS account to run regression tests on `merge to main / pull request created / pull request updated` events emitted by GitHub
+- Merging to `main` will trigger the `pull-request-regression-tests` pipeline in the _platform-tools_ AWS account to run regression tests
 - We use the `release-please` GitHub action to create and update a _release PR_ when changes are merged to `main`
   - The _release PR_ will automatically update the _pyproject.toml_ version number and generate release notes based on the commits merged since the last release
   - Merging the _release PR_ will create a draft GitHub release for the next version with release notes